phr85/cli-robot/README.md

 ### bag

-Gets a collection of pharmaceutical products incl. prices.
+Gets a collection of pharmaceutical products containing purchase and selling price.
+There is also a history keeping track of all products (incl. de-registered products).
+Besides that the job also provides bi-temporal data for purchase and selling prices.

 **Start:**